 Yes, the HTS code has always solely determined its duties as a finished product.
 For example, it does not make sense to manufacture in Mexico if all your raw materials are coming from China, and you are going to pay a 28% duty to get it into the United States.

 Even if you are paying low duties for your product, other factors should be considered, like extended lead times that would incur when imported from China.
 For example, if you are paying $3.50 for a product to be manufactured in China vs your cost to manufacture in Mexico, you need to consider the benefits from a logistics standpoint: high inventory impacts and warehouse costing.
 It might be a washout and you are better off manufacturing in Mexico.

 You mentioned the USMCA treaty will change things dramatically for moving goods into the U.S. Can you elaborate on that?

 Making sure that people have a very good understanding of USMCA, before they approach a partner like NovaLink would be a smart, important step for them to do.
-USMCA did not have many changes from the old NAFTA treaty with the exception of origins of the components especially in the textile industry.
+USMCA did not have many changes from the old NAFTA treaty with the exception of origins of the components especially in the textile industry, one of the largest growing manufacturing industries in Mexico.
 Going back to the final product: the HTS code is what is going to dictate everything on whether the decision is made to be manufactured in Mexico.
 You must understand what components will be USMCA compliant.
 I know that yarn is going to be one of them.
 Elastic is also another.
 This is important for our business due to the fact that 90% of the work NovaLink performs is textiles.

 How can NovaLink help a company that wants to start manufacturing operations but does not know or understand the government regulations and logistics for Getting Started with Manufacturing in Mexico?